What You Need to Know About Character and Fitness

 If the district committee determines the applicant has not shown by clear and convincing evidence that they possess the requisite good character and fitness to be recommended for admission to the bar, the applicant can appeal to the standing committee.

 If a hearing is necessary, the applicant will receive a letter advising them of the hearing date and procedures.
-The standing committee hearing is more formal than the district committee hearing and is comprised of generally six attorneys.
-This hearing is adversarial in nature.
+The standing committee hearing is more formal than the district committee hearing and is generally comprised of six attorneys.
+It is adversarial.

 The applicant will undergo direct examination by their attorney if they have one.
 Applicants can present evidence, character witnesses, character letters, and fact witnesses in support.
-It is in the applicant’s best interests to have representation at the standing committee hearing.
+Representing at the standing committee hearing is in the applicant’s best interests.

 After direct examination, the State Bar of Michigan’s attorney will cross-examine the applicant and the applicant’s witnesses.
 Other panel members might also ask questions about the applicant and their respective witnesses.
 The lengthiest questioning will come from the applicant as they will need to testify to their good moral character.
 Depending on the complexity of the issues presented, a hearing can span several days.
 However, hearings that require more than one day are rarely scheduled consecutively.